Tips For Improving Your Topology

 After

-The cleaner mesh only has 2 downsides...
+But this "cleaner" mesh has 2 downsides...

 As far as the time it took to create the cleaner topology, there are a few methods for automatically improving the mesh that take less user time, for example

-These techniques take up less work than the manual way of adding edges and faces by hand.
+These techniques take less work than the manual way of adding edges and faces by hand.
 But many times doing the clean up by hand produces the best results, and gives you the most control.

 As far as reducing the number of faces, this can be very renderer dependent.
 For example, if your final renderer is an offline renderer for a feature length animated film, having extra faces may not be that big a deal.
 But if your output is a game engine, where you want 60-120 frames rendered per second, then adding all those extra faces could be real trouble, especially if the mesh appears many times in the scene.
 In which case, you will need to find the right balance between optimizing the mesh (having as few faces as possible) and having a nice clean mesh.